“I’m Part Of The Oldsters Motivated By Cannabis. There Are A Lot Of Us”

 Cannabis has changed so many parts of my life.
 If I don’t smoke, I can’t walk well.
 If I smoke, I can clean our apartment.
 If I smoke, I can walk our dog.
 I’m part of the oldsters out there being more motivated than ever because they smoke.
 There are a lot of us too.

-What RxLeaf Says About Cannabis and Pain Management
+What RxLeaf Says About Cannabis as an Alternative to Opiate Pain Killers

 There are many studies underway that investigate CBD for inflammatory pain, THC for nerve pain, and whole plant medicine for overall treatment of pain.
-What follows are some links from the site that will give you more information.
-All studies are hyperlinked within the text of the article.
+What follows are some links from the site that support cannabis as an alternative to opiate pain killers.
+All studies already have hyperlinks within the text of the article.